Alvant/MIL-OCR/README.md

 ## Usage
 The program processes all images from databyse.
-Start docker containers with workers and db:
+Start docker containers with workers, queue and db:
 ```
 docker-compose up
 ```